mendechris/mendechris.github.io/essays/framed.md

 The layout of the website is great for finding interesting items.
 It's simple, clean, and easy to navigate.
 Here, their use of Bootstrap allows for a seamless transition to a small screen.

 ## The Negative
+There are a few downsides to using Bootstrap 5.
+First, if you use CDN via jsDelivr and the host goes down for any reason, your site will not work correctly.
+Another criticism is that many Bootstrap-built sites have the same cookie-cutter look.
+So if you want to stand out from the crowd, you will have to apply more customized settings.
+This leads to another con, that customization for Bootstrap 5 is not the simplest and at some point, it may be more beneficial to use raw HTML and CSS.
+One more critique is that Bootstrap often ends up as a substitute for learning HTML and CSS properly.
+Admittedly, I have a tenuous grasp of HTML and CSS - while it is very convenient - Bootstrap has abstracted away how and why it works.

 ## Final Thoughts
 I spent many hours using Bootstrap 5 to recreate a webpage.
 There were several features that I was not able to implement using Bootstrap alone; however, I know that with raw HTML and CSS, it would have taken significantly more time to reproduce.
 Admittedly there was some frustration, but the amount of time I saved to get similar results as the original was worth the effort.